ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

-If configuration data from more than one of these sources is used, the configuration objects (vars, requests and triggers) will be merged together such that **(i) remote configuration takes precedence over inline configuration and (ii) inline configuration takes precendence over vendor configuration**.
+If configuration data from more than one of these sources is used, the configuration objects (vars, requests and triggers) will be merged together such that **(i) remote configuration takes precedence over inline configuration and (ii) inline configuration takes precedence over vendor configuration**.

 The `<amp-analytics>` configuration object uses the following format: